Nurturing Healing and Wholeness In Ourselves, Between One Another, and With Life

 Here you will find online offerings dedicated to supporting yourself and others through difficult life experiences with dignity.
 Here you will find an invitational embrace of grief as a form

-Sacred Grief offerings are trauma-informed, somatics-based, culturally-inclusive and rooted in animism and decolonizing values.
+Sacred Grief offerings are trauma-informed, somatics-based, anti-oppressive and rooted in animism and decolonizing values.
 Sacred Grief is anchored in the resiliency of the human spirit.
 In the sentiments of Roshi Joan Halifax, Sacred Grief is about creating a collective community that has been deeply humanized by grief.

 Thank you for being here.

 There must be those among whom we can sit down and weep, and still be counted as warriors. ~ Adrienne Rich